Masters of Science in Computational Science and Engineering

 - Official scores sent to MIT from the IELTS

-FOR FALL 2021, DUE TO THE COVID-19 PANDEMIC, WE WILL ALSO ACCEPT TOEFL SCORES, INCLUDING THE “AT-HOME” IBT
+FOR FALL 2022 WE WILL ALSO ACCEPT TOEFL SCORES, INCLUDING THE “AT-HOME” IBT

 - Completed ‘Subjects Taken’ section;

 - Statement of objectives (limited to approximately one page);